3 month placement

 Trauma & Orthopaedic Department JPUH

 T&O at Paget provides Acute and Elective specialist services in Trauma, Hips, knees, Shoulder and Upper limb.
 The department also provides general Foot&Ankle, Paediatrics and Spine service.

 There are 2 wards for Trauma & Orthopaedics - Ward 6 for Trauma and Ward 22 for elective surgery.
 Additional elective admissions come via the Day-Case Ward, Children’s ward (10) and outlying wards occasionally.

 There are 3 laminar flow Orthopaedic theatres in use for joint replacement and we also use general and day surgery theatres.

 Outpatient clinics are run daily in the out-patient suite.

-We endeavour to ensure that the training you receive will enhance your career in general practice.
+We endeavor to ensure that the training you receive will enhance your career in general practice.
 A departmental induction course is organised early on in the post to help orientate GPStRs to Orthopaedics and Trauma.
 You are encouraged to attend out-patient clinics to learn about the Orthopaedic conditions, learn how to examine an Orthopaedic case, inject soft tissues, joints and other basic Orthopaedic procedures that you can perform in GP practice.
-The orthopaedic rota provides the facility for adequate involvement in clinics and theatre lists.
+The Orthopaedic rota provides the facility for adequate involvement in clinics and theatre lists.